richnou/kissb/docs/pages/index.md

+---
+hide:
+  - toc
+---

 # KISSB Build System

-Welcome to KISSB, a pragmatic Script Oriented Build system based on the TCL script language.
+Welcome to KISSB, a pragmatic, script-oriented build system powered by the Tcl scripting language.

+KISSB is designed to make build system creation intuitive and straightforward.
+It uses clear, familiar commands that align with common development practices, providing robust tools for everyday tasks like compiling, packaging, and releasing.
+At the same time, its API remains simple enough to let you easily tailor workflows to your specific project needs without unnecessary complexity.

-KISSB provides users with a scripting language that is close to a classic terminal-based script, while being easy and quick to augment via packages and custom scripts.
-The goal is not to rewrite build systems for any existing programming language, but to provide a flexible scripted build system environment to run any existing toolchain.
+Our primary goal isn't to rewrite build systems for every existing programming language.
+Instead, we aim to offer a flexible, scripted build environment that can effectively orchestrate your existing toolchains or, where beneficial, provide a viable alternative.

 A quick example of a build to run a python script: